What is the recommended temperature for an empty house

 What temperature to leave the house when on vacation

 What temperature to leave a vacant house in summer while on vacation can range.
-Most experts suggest the best thermostat temperature settings in summer are above 85°F,
+Most experts suggest the best thermostat temperature settings in summer are above 85°F, which will still protect your belongings against extreme heat.
+Running the A/C will reduce humidity and lower the risk of mold growth.

 Why turning off the A/C doesn’t always save energy for the short-term